B.A., M.A. (Hons), Dip. Clin. Psychol., C.Psychol.

 FEES AND PAYMENT

-Payment is by cheque or cash at the end of each session.
+Payment can be made by cash at the end of each session or ahead of the session by bank transfer.

 INFORMATION AND RESOURCES